Reviews You Can Rely On

 Limited adjustability

 The simple lines and form factor of the Ride1Up Roadster V3 are refreshing and clean.
-There is no phone cord-wrapped tangle of wiring and not much indication that this is an e-bike.
-At less than 42 pounds, it also rides with a quick, sporty feel.
-A single-speed drivetrain might be daunting for some, but the 500W hub motor negates the need for gearing in most situations.
-In our range test, the bike's 360Wh battery pushed us 18.9 miles in its most powerful setting using only the throttle.
+There is no phone cord-wrapped tangle of wiring, no giant battery bulge, and not much indication at all that this is an e-bike.
+Weighing less than 42 pounds, it rides with an agile, sporty feel.
+The single-speed drivetrain might be daunting for some, but the 250W hub motor negates the need for gearing in most situations.
+In our range test, the bike's 360Wh battery pushed us 18.9 miles in its most powerful setting using the throttle alone.
 A torque sensor modulates power to the drivetrain and gives the bike an intuitive feel to its assist.

-The Roadster features a clever little VeloFox all-in-one display with an integrated throttle that keeps the front end tidy while not skimping on functionality.
+The Roadster features a clever little VeloFox all-in-one display with an integrated throttle that keeps the front end tidy but doesn't skimp on functionality.
 Tektro hydraulic disc brakes, a Dayco belt drive system, and a Selle Royal saddle give the bike a premium feel.
-Included accessories like lights, fenders, a kickstand, and a bell that ready you for all conditions while mounts for a rack and water bottle let you customize the bike to your needs.
+Lights, fenders, a kickstand, and a bell are all included and prepare you for all conditions, while mounts for a rack and water bottle let you customize the bike to your needs.

-The bike has limited adjustability, but three frame sizes should allow most riders to find a fit that works.
-The 45c tires don't offer the most cushion between you and the road, but they roll efficiently and offer a bit of traction in off-pavement excursions.
-This Roadster has a top pedal assist speed of 25mph and a top throttle speed of 20mph for riders up to its maximum weight capacity of 300 pounds.
+The bike doesn't have much adjustability, but three frame sizes should allow most riders to find a fit that works.
+The 45c tires offer limited cushion between you and the road, but they roll efficiently and offer a bit of traction in off-pavement excursions.
+The frame has space for higher-volume tires if you want additional comfort.
+The Roadster V3 has a top pedal assist speed of 25mph and a top throttle speed of 20mph for riders up to its maximum weight capacity of 300 pounds.
+We think this bike is an excellent value for a premium-feeling, simple e-bike.

 The Roadster V3 is way more bike than its price tag might suggest.